RasmusRPaulsen/DTUImageAnalysis/exercises/ex4b-ImageMorphology/readme.md

-# Exercise 4b - Image Morphology (work in progress)
+# Exercise 4b - Image Morphology

 The purpose of this exercise is to implement, test and validate different approaches to binary image morphological operations.